acerempel/threedots-ca/bontent/posts/chickpeas.md

 ---
 date: 2020-10-22
 date_revised: 2020-11-07
+title: On chickpeas
 description: I muse upon my fondness for removing the skin from chickpeas.
 ---

-Whenever I open up and rinse a can of chickpeas, I find myself idly picking one up and and with two fingers swiftly slipping off its transparent skin—and then another—a satisfying sensation: soon I am engrossed in plucking off each of their slippery coats one by one.<!-- FOLD --> I know I have other things to do—chop sweet potatoes, for instance—my better judgement protests, but my hands are borne away, unheeding, until every last chickpea gleams pure *[kabuli][poischiche]*-yellow, unrefracted by its natal
+Whenever I open up and rinse a can of chickpeas, I find myself idly picking one up and and with two fingers swiftly slipping off its transparent skin—<!-- FOLD -->and then another—a satisfying sensation: soon I am engrossed in plucking off each of their slippery coats one by one.
+I know I have other things to do—chop sweet potatoes, for instance—my better judgement protests, but my hands are borne away, unheeding, until every last chickpea gleams pure *[kabuli][poischiche]*-yellow, unrefracted by its natal